Skip to main content

 Additional Science Practice Tests

-Students in the classes of 2023, 2024, and 2025 will take the New Jersey Graduation Proficiency Assessment (NJGPA) in grade 11.
+Students in the class of 2027 will take the New Jersey Graduation Proficiency Assessment-Adaptive (NJGPA-A) in grade 11.
 The assessment will be aligned to New Jersey Student Learning Standards (NJSLS) for grade 10 ELA and NJSLS for Algebra I and Geometry.

-This page provides clarifications and updates regarding the graduation assessment requirements for the Classes of 2023-2025.
+This page provides clarifications and updates regarding the graduation assessment requirements for the Class of 2026.

-Parents will receive an Individual Student Report (ISR) for each content area in which their child is tested during the Fall 2022 Start Strong Assessment.
+Parents will receive an Individual Student Report (ISR) for each content area in which their child tested for all assessments.